AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Evaluation

 \parabf{Bug Type Generality.} \autoref{fig:bug_types} shows the type distribution of the bugs detected by \tool. \tool can automatically handle diverse kinds of bugs, spanning logic errors, robustness issues, and security vulnerabilities. \tool finds many logic errors that are overlooked by existing tools and developers.
 For example, \tool discovers a spec-compliance bug in Firefox's JavaScript engine SpiderMonkey\cite{spidermonkey} for the Await feature.
 During the fix, Firefox developers noticed that this behavior is never tested by the official specification test suite.
 Without overly focusing on security-only issues, \tool shows great potential in upholding general software quality.
 At the same time, \tool is also able to find many memory safety issues and security vulnerabilities.
+Two of the bugs found by \tool have been assigned CVE numbers.
 For example, \tool detects a use-before-initialization bug in Firefox's support for SVG fonts.
-This vulnerability was fixed within one day and later assigned a CVE number CVE-2026-2806.
+This vulnerability was fixed within one day and assigned a CVE number CVE-2026-2806.

-\parabf{\poc Format Generality.} \tool can generate \pocs in various formats.
-Given \numSUT different systems, the ways to interact with them and the ways bugs manifest are vastly different. \autoref{fig:code_example} shows a bug detected by \tool in Firefox's JavaScript JIT engine.
+\parabf{\poc Format Generality.} \tool can generate \pocs in various formats, since the ways to interact with \numSUT different systems and the ways bugs manifest vary vastly. \autoref{fig:code_example} shows a bug detected by \tool in Firefox's JavaScript JIT engine.
 The bug occurs when a string operand used with a unary operator is converted to a number by the JIT compiler.
 This bug causes the optimized machine code to always fail, forcing execution to fall back to the slower interpreter.
 This silent miscompilation does not raise any error or produce any incorrect results. \tool automatically generates a compact performance test that proves the bug through execution-time measurements, as shown on the left of \autoref{fig:code_example}.
 This enables developers to identify and fix the issue quickly, without manually inspecting JIT-generated machine code, as illustrated on the right of \autoref{fig:code_example}.
 Without depending on specific format requirements, \tool can automatically identify the most appropriate \poc format for different bugs.